AdobeDocs/commerce-operations.en/help/installation/prerequisites/rabbitmq.md

 ## Install with RabbitMQ and connect

-If you install Adobe Commerce or Magento Open Source _after_ you install RabbitMQ, add the following command line parameters during installation:
+If you install Adobe Commerce or Magento Open Source _after_ you install RabbitMQ, add the following command-line parameters during installation:

 ```bash
 --amqp-host="<hostname>" --amqp-port="5672" --amqp-user="<user_name>" --amqp-password="<password>" --amqp-virtualhost="/"